atp1111/cs326-final-bet/final.md

 Update Completed Function: Chuchu

 Final Project:

 Search Bar: Renuka

 Code Cleanup/ CRUD Fixes/My Listings: Chuchu

+# Conclusion
-Conclusion: Through this project, we learned that sometimes having plans that are too big or complex near the start of the project can make it harder to work on things in the long run if you decide to pare it back a bit.
+Through this project, we learned that sometimes having plans that are too big or complex near the start of the project can make it harder to work on things in the long run if you decide to pare it back a bit.
 Features we thought would be somewhat easy to implement such as a comments/message system turned out to be much harder than we ever expected, which affected how we worked on the app.
 There were also issues in terms of database management, as it was particularly difficult to properly interact with our database, often needing to use trial and error to figure out some issues.
 If I worked on the project now, I would tell myself to make a list of features that are required and a list of features that are nice to have, so I could focus on those later.